Fedco Trees 2023!

 Our goal is to provide the hardiest and healthiest plants available for cold climates, while supporting plant diversity, small-scale local agriculture, and a fair, cooperative and responsible workplace.
 Fedco is a small consumer/worker-owned cooperative founded in 1979.
 Our workspace is low-frills; we value fair pricing and livable wages.
 Profits are redistributed to consumer and worker members.
 Consider joining our co-op or applying for employment with us!

-This year’s final ordering deadline is March 4.
-Note our discounts for large orders, with their discount deadline of January 14, 2022, in the sidebar or hamburger.
+This year’s final ordering deadline is March 3, 2023.
+Note our discount structure for large orders, and our discount deadline of January 13, 2023.
+All orders are shipped in spring.

 As usual, we have varied our plant selections.
 We offer most of the old favorites every year and rotate through dozens of new offerings.
 You’ll find new fruit trees, ornamentals and perennials throughout the catalog.
 We contract with dozens of growers and the bulk of our supply is grown locally on small diversified farms.
 While we do not label our woody plants as organic, nearly all of our fruit trees and many of our shrubs are grown by these standards, tended by hand and cultivated with horses.
 Many of our herbaceous perennials are certified organic and labeled as such.

 If you have questions or concerns about your order, please contact us.
 If you are looking to place a very large order, drop us a line to discuss the options.
 We’re here to help.
 If you haven’t already, check out our Seeds & Supplies and Bulbs catalogs.
 If you enjoy this one, we’re pretty sure you’ll like those, too.
 We invite you to share with us your experiences growing plants.
 Many of our selections result from your suggestions.
 If you know of something growing near you that we should be offering, please write to us: email@example.com